Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

 Figure \ref{coefs_selecionados_simulacao} shows the estimates of the partial functional coefficients that the proposed model predominantly selected ($\hat{\beta}_{3}(.)$ and $\hat{\beta}_{5}(.)$), as well as the estimates obtained in each replication for the functional intercept.
 The results in this figure correspond to the model that considers $\mu$ as a hyperparameter with a specific value of $\mu$ for each data dispersion level.
 We chose $\mu$ for each dispersion level as the value that resulted in the highest mean value of the performance metric in \eqref{eq:r2_PARTE2} over the one hundred replications.
 Thus, the model with $\mu=0.3$ was used for data with $\sigma=0.2$ and the model with $\mu=0.5$ for data with $\sigma=20$.
 When analyzing the intercept and partial functional coefficient results, we notice that the curves almost perfectly overlap in the scenario considering the data with low dispersion ($\sigma = 0.2$), even when plotting one hundred estimates.
 On the other hand, the estimated curves for the scenario with large dispersion ($\sigma=20$) are more dispersed but follow the same trend.

-Similarly, Supplementary Figure 4 shows the estimated partial functional coefficients ($\hat{\beta}_{3}(.)$ and $\hat{\beta}_{5}(.)$) and functional intercept for the case when the model considers $\mu$ as a parameter.
-The conclusions are similar to the ones obtained from Figure \ref{coefs_selecionados_simulacao}, showing that the version with more layers in the hierarchical model does not significantly differ from the version which considers $\mu$ fixed.
+Similarly, Supplementary Figure 6 shows the estimated partial functional coefficients ($\hat{\beta}_{3}(.)$ and $\hat{\beta}_{5}(.)$) and functional intercept for the case when the model considers $\mu$ as a parameter.
+The conclusions are similar to those obtained from Figure \ref{coefs_selecionados_simulacao}, showing that the version with more layers in the hierarchical model does not differ significantly from the version that considers $\mu$ fixed.

-To complement the analysis of the proposed methodology through simulations, Figure \ref{outros_replic} presents the estimates of all the other partial functional coefficients ($\hat{\beta}_{1}(.)$, $\hat{\beta}_{2}(.)$, $\hat{\beta}_{4}(.)$ and $\hat{\beta}_{6}(.)$) from the model that considers $\mu$ as a hyperparameter that are associated with the excluded variables, according to the data dispersion degree (Supplementary Figure 5 presents the corresponding plots obtained by the model that considers $\mu$ as a parameter).
-Regardless of the data dispersion degree and the approach to $\mu$, Figure \ref{outros_replic} and Supplementary Figure 5 shows that all the functional estimates in question are around zero.
+To complement the analysis of the proposed methodology through simulations, Supplementary Figure 7 presents the estimates of all the other partial functional coefficients ($\hat{\beta}_{1}(.)$, $\hat{\beta}_{2}(.)$, $\hat{\beta}_{4}(.)$ and $\hat{\beta}_{6}(.)$) from the model that considers $\mu$ as a hyperparameter that are associated with the excluded variables, according to the data dispersion degree (Supplementary Figure 5 presents the corresponding plots obtained by the model that considers $\mu$ as a parameter).
+Regardless of the data dispersion degree and the approach to $\mu$, Supplementary Figures 5 and 7 show that all the functional estimates in question are around zero.